mariohmol/django-google-polygon/README.md

 Launch a EC2, here i'm using  Ubuntu Server 14.04 LTS (HVM), t2.micro instance and use all default options.
 Launch a RDS , for testing choose a No Multi-AZ Deployment and all minimal requirements.

+In security group free those ports for Inboud:
+* 3306
+* 80

 # Development